miker704/Strife/patches2.md

     - Switched From Class Based Component for Disable User Account modal to a Function Component.
     - Re-Modeled Delete User Account modal.
     - Re-Modeled Delete User Account modal.
+    - Switched From Class Based Component for Delete User Account modal to a Function Component.

 ## Backend Changes